 You can also fly to Palenque from Cancun which I suggest you avoid (if you want to have a more adventurous experience).

 Some of the views in the early evening and during the morning are epic to witness (even out the coach window).

-However, I still believe the coach is the best idea if you want to get fully immersed in the whole experience and avoid complications on the road.
+However, I believe the coach is best if you want to get fully immersed in the whole experience and avoid complications on the road.

 💡Smart Travel Tip